-The camp was bisected by Arlington Heights Boulevard (today’s Camp Bowie Boulevard) and a streetcar line and was bounded roughly on the north by White Settlement Road, the south by Vickery Boulevard, the east by University Drive, and the west by Lake Como.
+The camp was bisected by Arlington Heights Boulevard (today’s Camp Bowie Boulevard) and a streetcar line and was bounded roughly on the north by White Settlement Road, on the south by Vickery Boulevard, on the east by University Drive, and on the west by Lake Como.
 The divisional headquarters was just north of the intersection of Camp Bowie Boulevard and Crestline Road.
 The base hospital was just south of the intersection of Camp Bowie Boulevard and Byers Avenue.
 And if in 1918 you stood where Arlington Heights High School is today, you’d be learning the basics of bayonets with the men of the 71st Infantry Brigade.
 (Photo from the National Archives.)

 Map of Camp Bowie from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”

 Men of Battery D, 133rd Field Artillery, and their mascot behind a row of furled tents.
 (Photo from Paula Tanner Thomas.)

 Even as the camp began turning sons into Sammies (as in “Uncle Sam”), it continued to grow.
 Within weeks the camp would spread over 2,200 acres, contain nearly 3,000 buildings, twenty miles of “good graveled streets,” a hospital, a theater, an indoor pool, several YMCA facilities, a railroad spur, and a jazz band.
 The Sammies slept in tents, not barracks.
 The Star-Telegram said the camp had ten thousand horses and mules.

 A city needs a newspaper, and Camp Bowie had three.
 Much of the front page of The Reconnaissance in December 1917 was devoted to the quarantine during the influenza pandemic.

 On September 27, 1917 the Star-Telegram reported the first birth at Camp Bowie: a boy named “Sammie Bowie.”